unstoppabledomains/dev-docs/crypto-payments/resolution-library-error-codes.md

 ## InconsistentDomainArray Error

-This error is thrown when you attempt to retrieve the address of multiple domain registry contracts that have different naming services.
+This error is thrown when you attempt to retrieve the locations of multiple domains with different naming services.
+The location of a domain contains the `blockchain`, `networkId`, and valuable metadata like `owner`, `resolver`, `registry addresses`, and `provider URL` of that domain.